jeswr/blog/raw-posts/research-topics.md

 ---
 ... that I'm interested in but don't have time to work on at the moment.

+If you're looking for topics specifically related to Solid and data sovereignty look [here](https://github.com/solid/research-topics).

 ## Suitable Representations

 ```mermaid